brson/rustmax/crates/rustx/doc-src/crate-ahash.md

 which is probably why it is not used in the standard library.

-`ahash` does not have a fixed hash function - it is fversion- and platform-specific, so it is only suitable for use in-memory, and not for making stable comparisons across systems (t is primarly for use in Rust's `HashMap` and `HashSet`).
+`ahash` does not have a fixed hash function - it is version- and platform-specific, so it is only suitable for use in-memory, and not for making stable comparisons across systems (t is primarly for use in Rust's `HashMap` and `HashSet`).